Takeaways from Sanders and Ocasio-Cortez’s CNN town hall on the government shutdown

 Asked if that’s what she thinks is driving Schumer’s actions, Ocasio-Cortez said, “No, absolutely not.”

-“It’s such an insane suggestion and in fact is speaks to how desperate they are,” she said.
+“It’s such an insane suggestion and, in fact, it speaks to how desperate they are,” she said.
 “They are saying this because they are refusing to do their job, they are grasping for straws, they’re trying to make this about political tabloids and political intrigue and horse races — exactly the kind of thing that people are sick of in this country.”

 She added: “It is honestly astonishing to me that the speaker of the House would waste his time on something so inane and silly instead of actually worrying about his own constituents who are suffering at the hands of his leadership.”